Customer service text examples: 20 templates to deliver a great customer experience

 Send snippets in OpenPhone to quickly send customer service texts.

-Simply type “/snippets” into the text prompt, select the snippet you want to use, and marvel at how this little trick saves you even more time.
+Simply type “/snippets” into the text prompt, select the snippet you want to use, and marvel at how this little trick can save even more time for your team.

 3. Get customers on board

-Encourage customers to text your business by adding an SMS link to your website and an opt-in checkbox on your contact form. ✅
+Encourage customers to text your business by adding an SMS link to your website and an opt-in checkbox on your contact form.
+This could reduce any bottlenecks created by phone calls and help contacts and team members spend less time on the phone.

 Setting up auto-reply texts for incoming text messages for customer service

-If your team also provides phone support, you can set up auto-replies to reply to anyone who tries calling you to encourage them to text back regarding their specific issue.
-That way, you’re not playing phone tag.
+What about situations where all your customer service agents are busy?
+With OpenPhone, you can set up auto-replies to reply to anyone who tries calling you to encourage them to text back regarding their specific issue.
+That way, you’re not playing phone tag and quickly setting expectations for customers.

 4. Schedule customer service texts based on your contact’s time zone